rafantastico/Treemap-Visualization/README.md

 **3rd**, introduce a threshold for the visualization and press the "Upload" button.
 This threshold should be between 0 and 1.
 With this threshold the visualization will only show those variables in the .mat file whose weights are greater than the threshold.
 If 0 is selected the visualizations will show all the variables in the .mat file.

+Note that the minimum commands you should execute to get it work are the followings:

+    $ git clone git@github.com:rafantastico/Treemap-Visualization.git
+    $ cd Treemap-Visualization
+    $ php -S 0.0.0.0:8080

 ---

 The Treemap Visualization is based on a Zoomable Treemap visualization carried out by Mike Bostock.
 The source code can be found [here](https://bost.ocks.org/mike/treemap/).